Anzhenhua/academic-website/content/news/Accept-JSC-2023/index.md

 lastmod: '2023-09-22T00:00:00Z'

 # Summary for listings and search engines
-summary: Two papers are accepted by the 61st Symposium (Japanese) on Combustion
+summary: The 61st Symposium (Japanese) on Combustion
 ---